Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Reach-avoid Verification

-We next will show that the value function \eqref{value} can be reduced to a solution to a Bellman equation (or, dynamic programming equation) via the dynamic programming principle. \begin{proposition} The value function $V(\cdot):\mathbb{R}^n \rightarrow \mathbb{R}$ in \eqref{value} satisfies the following Bellman equation
+We next will show that the value function \eqref{value} can be reduced to a solution to a Bellman equation via the dynamic programming principle.
+A controlled version of the Bellman equation can be found in \cite{summers2010verification}. \begin{proposition} The value function $V(\cdot):\mathbb{R}^n \rightarrow \mathbb{R}$ in \eqref{value} satisfies the following Bellman equation